deathworlders/online/content/books/deathworlders/chapter-81-the-offensive.md

 Another patch of air directly in front sizzled white hot: fusion claws.
 Shot the fuck out of it.
 Cloak flickered and failed: shot it some more, kept assaulting.
 Move, shoot, kill, all of it on reflex until...suddenly, nothing.
 No more enemy.
 No idea if they were all dead or if some of the cloaky fucks had melted away.

 Secure the area.
-They had good good visibility of any approach---not that it necessarily mattered against *invisible murder---*and the LT decided now was the moment for them to dig in, get a breather, get some relief.
+They had good good visibility of any approach---not that it necessarily mattered against *invisible murder*---and the LT decided now was the moment for them to dig in, get a breather, get some relief.

 Also, mortars were fuckin’ up *everything* around them.
 Which was nice.